Mobius1/esx_xp/README.md

 Config.Timeout      = 5000  -- Sets the interval in ms that the XP bar is shown before fading out Config.BarSegments  = 10    -- Sets the number of segments the XP bar has.
 Native GTA:O is 10 Config.UIKey        = 20    -- The key that toggles the UI - default is "Z"
-Config.LBKey        = 7     -- The key that toggles the full leaderboard - default is "L"

 Config.Ranks        = {}    -- XP ranks.
 Must be a table of integers with the first element being 0.